Singapore is one of the most beautiful country in the world. There are so many best places to visit in Singapore with your family and friends.

 39. Library @ Orchard

-If you’re a book lover, you should make Library @ Orchard as your top priority.
+If you’re a book lover, you should make Library @ Orchard as your top priority place to visit in Singapore.
 Widely acclaimed for its unique interior style, this place lodges around 100,000 book titles.

 Discover new knowledge through the vast literary choices on display.
 The books are beautifully arranged according to their genre.
 Likewise, there are designated spots for peaceful pursuits as well as for learning sessions.

-And even if you’re not a fan of books, you’re still welcome inside this iconic public library.
+And even if you’re not a fan of books, you’re still welcome inside this iconic public library in Singapore.
 Grab a book and strike a pose along its Instagrammable shelves.

 40. Climb Central